By-Election Candidate Information September 2025

 We'll be updating these as the election goes on and we get more questions!

 Can I continue my studies if I am elected?
 If you are elected to a part time volunteer position, such as a School Officer or PGR position, you can continue your studies as normal as these roles are part time.
-However, if you are elected as a Student President or Vice President, you must pause your studies for the full year.
-We recommend talking to your programme leader about this as soon as possible, and of course you can always contact us with any questions you may have,

 How do I nominate myself?
 When elections are open you can simply log in to this election page and choose which position to nominate yourself for.
 Make sure you upload a manifesto to let students know what you stand for and why they should vote for you!